ysasaki/p5-plack-middleware-assets-railslike/README.md

-Next, write urls of manfest file to your html.
+Next, write URLs of manifest file to your html.
 This middleware supports versioning.
 So you can add version string in between its file basename and suffix.

     <- $basename-$version.$suffix ->
     <script type="text/javascript" src="/assets/main-page-v2013060701.js">